uccser/verto/docs/source/processors/scratch.rst

 The processor replaces the text with an image linked to the expected location of the image.

-After Kordac has completed a conversion, you will need to retrieve this data from ``required_files`` and render it to an image in the expected location.
+After Verto has completed a conversion, you will need to retrieve this data from ``required_files`` and render it to an image in the expected location.
 The `scratchblocks`_ renderer on GitHub allows of rendering to an SVG or PNG.